 10. Notice Provisions

 Many people understand statutes of limitation.
 These laws prohibit bringing a case after a certain period of time expires.
 But, notice provisions in some types of cases require proper legal notice soon after an injury takes place, sometimes 30 to 60 days.
 If proper notice is not given the case dies.
 Saying “they knew” fails as correct legal notice.
 In rare circumstances, the case might go forward if there’s a good faith reason, but don’t count on it.

 9. Required Documentation

 Medical providers are busy.
 Physician scribbles and cryptic notes often fail to fully document all of the effects of an injury and will not support a full recovery.
-Experienced personal injury attorneys know how to fill this case-killing gap.
+An experienced personal injury knows how to fill this case-killing gap.

 8. Still Practicing After All These Years

 Football players practice the week before the Super Bowl.
 Professional baseball players practice in the pre-season.
 The best musicians constantly ‘hone their chops’ in practice.
 Active attorneys read new legal cases as they are issued and participate in continuing legal education seminars where attorneys and judges discuss evolving issues.
 Do-it-yourself, and you miss factors like what a claims adjuster or judge may have disclosed about what they look for in a solid case.

 7. Free Consultation in Injury Cases

 Personal injury attorneys nearly always give a free initial consultation.

 The insurance industry’s own statistics confirm that once an attorney becomes involved in an injury case, the value of any claim at least doubles.